saurabhkoshatwar/saurabhkoshatwar/README.md

 ### Hello, World!
 Saurabh Koshatwar here. <img src="images/wave.gif" width="30px">

-I'm a Software Developer/DevOps engineer, Data Science Enthusiast and a Bot Hobbyist.
+I'm a Software Developer, Data Science Enthusiast and a Bot Hobbyist.

-Currently I am a graduate student at USC pursuing masters in Computer Science specializing in Data Science.
+Currently I am a graduate student at University of Southern California pursuing masters in Computer Science specializing in Data Science.
 Actively seeking Summer'22 software engineering/ML Internships.

-Before this, I worked at ‘CLSA Technology & Services LLP’ as a software developer for the Fixed income cash commodities and equity derivatives team.
+Before this, I worked at [‘CLSA Technology & Services LLP’](https://clsa.com) as a software developer for the Fixed income cash commodities and equity derivatives team for 2 years.

 You can find me on <a href="mailto:saurabhkoshatwar1996@gmail.com"><img height="30" src="/images/gmail.png" ></a> or on <a href="https://www.linkedin.com/in/saurabhkoshatwar/"><img height="30" src="/images/linkedin.png"></a>.